In this post, you are going to learn about the most dangerous fenugreek side effects and how you can avoid them.

-This is a direct result of the soluble fibers found in fenugreek seeds, these fibers can pass through your blood stream into your breast milk supply and cause different stomach issues to your newborn.
+This is a direct result of the soluble fibres found in fenugreek seeds; these fibres can pass through your bloodstream into your breast milk supply and cause different stomach issues to your newborn.

 This may be very frustrating, especially to new mothers, so, if you notice that your infant is having digestive problems and you are taking fenugreek, you need to stop immediately.

 You can start taking fenugreek one week later after everything calms down, but in general, the moment you notice any issues with your nursing infant, you need to stop your fenugreek intake as soon as possible.